ds80web/aster_api-docs/aster-finance-api.md

 * IOC - Immediate or Cancel
 * FOK - Fill or Kill
 * GTX - Good Till Crossing	(Post Only)
+* HIDDEN - HIDDEN This type of order is not visible in the order book

 **Working Type (workingType)**